Ying-Yiping/Capstone-Project/index.md

 # Welcome!

-I am **Yiping Ying**, currently a student of [Master of Urabn Spatial Analytics](https://www.design.upenn.edu/urban-spatial-analytics) at UPenn.
+I am **Yiping Ying**, currently a student of [Master of Urban Spatial Analytics](https://www.design.upenn.edu/urban-spatial-analytics) at UPenn.

 This website is used to display my capstone project at this program.